ey96/DataScienceBikesharing/README.md

     ├── data
     │   ├── external              # contains external data like weather, geojson etc.
-    │   ├── internal              # contains the raw training and test-data │   ├── output                # contains the output from the CLI-commands │   └── processed             # contains proccessed csv-files
+    │   ├── internal              # contains the raw training and test-data │   ├── output                # contains the output from the CLI-commands (e.g., .pkl-files, transformed csv-files) │   └── processed             # contains proccessed csv-files
     ├── doc
     │   ├── figures               # stores all the figures, which are gernerated through the analysis